vitalab/vitalab.github.io/article/_posts/2020-11-20-FaderNetworks.md

 # Highlights
-- New encoder-decoder architecture that disentangle salient information in images and attributes directly in the latent space;
+- New encoder-decoder architecture that disentangles salient information in images and attributes directly in the latent space;
 - At test-time, using continuous attribute values allows to adjust how much of an attribute is perceivable in the generated image.

 # Introduction
-The authors' goal is to control some attributes of interest images, for which transformations are ill-defined and training is unsupervised, i.e. no examples of images before and after the transformations are available.
+The authors' goal is to control some attributes of interest in images, for which transformations are ill-defined and training is unsupervised, i.e. where no images with the same content but different values of attributes are available.
 They achieve this by learning a latent space that is invariant to the attributes of interest, which can then simply be concatenated to any latent vector during the generative process.

 # Methods